Instructions for use! This

 winding dirt road, bouncing up and down, hitting my head on the ceiling, I took

-one last glimpse at where I had been for a month and looked ahead to where I was
+one last glimpse at where I had been for a month and looked ahead to where I

 heading.
 I arrived in Pokhara, lost and in shock and I was having a difficult